How does Google Analytics work? Beginner's Guide

 The first thing you’ll need to do is create a Google Analytics account and add a tracking code to your website.

 If you need help with these two steps, you can follow our easy guides on setting up a Google Analytics account and how to add the tracking code to your WordPress website to get started.
-If your website isn’t on WordPress, find out how to add Google Analytics to your CMS.
+If your website isn’t on WordPress, you’ll need to either look up the instructions for installing it on your CMS (like Squarespace or Wix), or copy and paste the tracking code into your website’s header file.

 So, what is a tracking code?

-Your Google Analytics tracking code is a snippet of code that allows Google Analytics to track the visits on your website and the actions that your website visitors perform.
+Your Google Analytics tracking code is a snippet of code that allows Google Analytics to track the visitors on your website and the actions that they perform.
 It’s made up of a programming language called JavaScript and looks something like this:

 Google Analytics tracking code example